Integralist/Style-Guides/HTML Style Guide.md

 This isn't a 'righteous' guide.
 If there is anything here you don't like, then don't worry.
 I'm not forcing you to play along.

+**UNLESS you work with me and my team: then you have to follow these rules for the sake of consistency and maintainability**

 ##Terminology

 For full description please [read this article](http://www.456bereastreet.com/archive/200508/html_tags_vs_elements_vs_attributes/)